Aceinna/docs_openrtk/useOpenRTK/PC.rst

 3. **Map Presentation**

- - Click "Play", Device information is exposed on the DEVICE INFO page (https://developers.aceinna.com/devices/rtk).
+ - Click "Play", you will find a live map showing the position trajectory, a navigation infromation display panel, and two panels for satellite information on SNR, azimuth, and elevation angles.
+In addtion, on the most right side, click "chart" icon you will get a satellite Skyview Chart.

  .. image:: ../media/web_gui_play.png
    :align: center